SlimGee/slimgee/README.md

 # 💫 About Me:
-I'm a software engineer currently working on side projects and micro saas<br>In my spare time I also work on a few open source packages that are mostly used by me internally<br>I'm open to new roles
+I'm a software engineer currently working on side projects and micro saas currently building [koteshen.com](https://koteshen.com)<br>In my spare time I also work on a few open source packages that are mostly used by me internally<br>I'm open to new roles

 ## 🌐 Socials: